 Basics: This is a loop trail of moderate difficulty.
 Distance: 8.8 mi.
 Elevation gain: 1266 ft.
 Allow: 4 hrs.

-Location: Within the Cibola National Forest, the trail head is just off NM Route 337, 2.5 miles south of the village of Tijeras.
+Location: Within the Cibola National Forest, the trail head is just off NM Route 337, about 2.5 miles south of Tijeras village.

 Directions: From Albuquerque take Interstate 40 east to exit 175 – Tijeras/Cedar Crest.
 Follow right lane of off ramp – Route 333/337.
 At the junction of Route 333 and 337 go straight on 337 for 2.5 miles to the trail head.
 The parking area/trail head is to the right.

 Considerations: Be aware mountain bikes frequent all the trails that make up this loop – keep open your eyes and ears!
 Also, portions of Otero and Tunnel Canyon Trails are bisected by a wash that may be full of fast-flowing water after heavy rain – know the weather before you go.